How to Use Gentle Exercise to Treat Period Pain

 If you’d like to try exercise to treat your period pain but you’re fresh out of ideas, try one of our three favourite forms of period exercise: yoga, swimming and walking.
 Not only are they enjoyable, but studies have proven their effectiveness in banishing negative symptoms related to your period.

-If you’re like many of us here at &SISTERS HQ, the first day of your period is probably the most painful.
+If you’re like many, the first day of your period is probably the most painful.
 Next time you feel like reaching for a box of paracetamol, you may want to try yoga first – gentle stretching can help even on your most painful, sluggish days of your period.
 A 2016 study by Su-Ying Tsai at I-Shou University in Taiwan found that yoga during the menstrual phase improved six aspects of period-related symptoms: physical function, bodily pain, general health perception, vitality/energy, social function and mental health.
 What’s more, if you suffer from low mood during PMS or during your period, yoga’s meditative nature can help lift your mood while providing a gateway to mindfulness.
 And as for period protection, you may want to give pads a miss (unless this is what works for you), and instead reach for a 100% organic cotton tampon or nüdie period cup to help keep leaks at bay.

 Pro tip: If you suffer from period anxiety, try breathing through a few rounds of cat/cow.
 London-based Secret Yoga Club founder, Gabrielle Hales, explains that cat/cow can stimulate the vagus nerve, the nerve responsible for quieting the body’s natural fight-or-flight response.